Royal Palace of Caserta: History

-The Royal Palace of Madrid, where Charles had grown up, which had been devised by Filippo Juvarra for Charles' father, Philip V of Spain, and Charlottenburg Palace provided models.
+The Royal Palace of Madrid, where Charles had grown up, had been devised by Filippo Juvarra for Charles' father, Philip V of Spain, and Charlottenburg Palace provided models.
 A spacious octagonal vestibule seems to have been inspired by Basilica di Santa Maria della Salute in Venice, while the palatine chapel is most often compared to the Royal Chapel at Versailles.
-Vanvitelli died in 1773: the construction was continued by his son Carlo and then by other architects; but the elder Vanvitelli's original project, which included a vast pair of frontal wings similar to Bernini's wings at St. Peter's, was never finished.
+Vanvitelli died in 1773: the construction was continued by his son Carlo and then by other architects; but the elder Vanvitelli's original project, which included a vast pair of frontal wings similar to Bernini's colonnades at St. Peter's Square, was never finished.
+In 1861, with the birth of the Kingdom of Italy, Savoyard officials surveyed the contents of the Palace.
+The bidet was inventoried as follows: "strange object in the shape of a guitar".

 From 1923 to 1943, the palace was the location of the Accademia Aeronautica, the Italian Air Force Academy.
 From 1943, during the allied invasion, the royal palace served as Allied Force Headquarters for the Supreme Allied Commander in the Mediterranean area; Sir Maitland Wilson, and later Sir Harold Alexander.
-In April 1945, the palace was the site of the signing of the unconditional surrender of German forces in Italy.
+In April 1945, the palace was the site of the signing of the unconditional surrender of German and Italian RSI forces in Italy.
 The agreement covered between 600,000 and 900,000 soldiers along the Italian Front, including troops in sections of Austria.
 The first Allied war crimes trial took place in the palace in 1945; German general Anton Dostler was sentenced to death and executed nearby, in Aversa.
 In the left-hand arc behind the façade, a set of barracks was built.
-During World War II, the soldiers of the US Fifth Army recovered here in a "rest center".

-In 1998, the palace was a filming location for Star Wars: Episode One - The Phantom Menace, specifically as the interior of the Theed City Naboo Palace.
-It was used as a location for four days after it had been closed to visitors.
-Scenes with explosions were filmed on replica sets in Leavesden Studios to avoid damaging the actual palace.
+During World War II, the soldiers of the US Fifth Army recovered here in a "rest center."
+The palace continued as Allied Force Headquarters in 1946 under Britain's Gen. Sir William Duthie Morgan and in 1947 under American Lt.
+Gen. John C. H. Lee, each serving as Supreme Allied Commander, Mediterranean Theater of Operations, working to secure weapons and ordnance, restore infrastructure throughout the region, return refugees, and feed hundreds of thousands.
+The theater was dissolved in September 1947.
+The palace was damaged by U.S. bombers in 1943, and was virtually emptied of furnishings during the war by looters.
+The Italian government took great pains to restore the building and return or replace decorations in keeping with the original pieces.
+Also, during World War II, Nazis occupied Caserta; therefore, the likelihood of them robbing the palace of pieces of its history is high.

-Layout of the Palace
+Layout of the palace

-The palace has five floors, 1,200 rooms, including two dozen state apartments, 1742 windows, 34 staircases, 1026 fireplaces, a large library, and a theatre modelled after the Teatro San Carlo of Naples.
-A monumental avenue running 20 kilometers between the palace and Naples was planned but never realized.
+"The palace has five floors; 1,200 rooms, including two dozen state apartments; 1,742 windows; 34 staircases; 1,026 fireplaces; a large library; and a theatre modelled after the Teatro San Carlo of Naples.
+A monumental avenue running 20 kilometers between the palace and Naples was planned but never realized."